Sana-chan16/jack-en-poy-game-project/README.md

 ---

-### ✅ Option 2: Using XAMPP / WAMP / Laragon (with Apache)
+### ✅ Option 2: Using XAMPP / WAMP / Laragon (Apache Server)

-1. Install **XAMPP** (or WAMP/Laragon).
+1. Install **XAMPP** (or WAMP, Laragon).
-2. Copy your project folder into:
+2. Copy your project folder into the `htdocs` directory (for XAMPP):
     ```
     xampp/htdocs/
     ```

 3. Start **Apache** from the XAMPP control panel.
-4. Visit in browser:
+4. Open your browser and go to:
     ```
     http://localhost/yourfilename.php
     ```

 ---

-## ❓ Why can't I just double-click the `.php` file?
+## ❓ Why do I need PHP server?
-PHP files need to be processed by a **PHP server** (like Apache or PHP built-in server).
+PHP files (like this game) need to be executed by PHP before they show up properly in the browser.
-Browsers can't directly run PHP code — they only display the result after PHP executes it.
+You can't just double-click `.php` — you need to run through a PHP server!

 ---

 ## 📦 Requirements
 - PHP 7.x or higher
-- Optional: Apache server (XAMPP, WAMP, Laragon)
+- Optional: XAMPP / WAMP / Laragon

 ---

 ## 🙌 Author
-Feel free to use or modify this project!
+Built as a fun **Human vs Bot** project using PHP!

+Enjoy playing Jack en Poy! 🎉